Fireye04/Pirate-TTRPG/Main.md

 ### Day Mechanics

-At the start of the day each player removes 3 exhaustion and draws 10 cards.
+At the start of the day each player removes an amount of exhaustion depending on where they are / how they slept.

+- If your on watch, restore 1 exhaustion.
+- If your at sea, restore 2 exhaustion.
+- If your onshore, restore 3 exhaustion.

 ### Skills